• Skip to primary navigation

 Storage

-Sfouf cake is known to last for up to a week if stored in an airtight container at room temperature (during cooler months).
+Store this Lebanese sfouf cake for up to a week in an airtight container at room temperature (during cooler months).

 Sfouf lasts for around 10 days if stored in the fridge.
-I personally store sfouf in an airtight container in the fridge rather than at room temperature especially when I make it in the summer.
+I store sfouf in an airtight container in the fridge rather than at room temperature, especially when I make it in the summer.
 This turmeric cake doesn't freeze well so I would avoid placing it in the freezer.

 FAQs